jsca0/MiniBid/README.md

   > This will start MiniBid's server.
   Now MiniBid should be running on localhost port 3000.
 Clients can now send requests to MiniBid's API endpoints.
 ## Enforcing authentication/verification functionalities
+MiniBid only allows authenticated users to access the auctioning API.

 This is done using the ‘jsonwebtoken’ library and the oAuth v2 protocol.

 When a user logs in a JSON web token is created with the user’s ID and digitally signed with a ```TOKEN_SECRET```, the result  is given to the user as an ```auth_token```.